Constructing a

 "Straw and Clay" by Frank Meyer

 This wonderful song was composed by straw bale builder and folk singer, Frank Meyer, in 1995.
-It been sung at many a straw bale wall raising since and says better than we can what buiding with earth and straw is all about.
+It has been sung at many a straw bale wall raising ever since.
+It says better than we can what buiding with earth and straw is all about.

 "The Beauty of Straw Bale Homes" by Athena and Bill Steen: Chelsea Green Publishing Company, 2001.